FEMALE STUDY: MEREDITH MONK'S ORDINARY OBJECTS

 Among the artists working in the Judson Dance Theatre, Meredith Monk's early work with site-specific performance, and her postmodern approach to dance and music has really struck me.
 While pioneering an interdisciplinary approach to performance, Monk incorporated everyday movements and sounds in her work with a classic postmodern stance.
 However, Monk took her work beyond traditional postmodernism by combining her interdisciplinary approach with consideration for the venue her performances were held.
 This unique technique made for some very interesting work, especially while she was in her early experimental phases.

-(This video is unable to play on other sites, so click the "watch on youtuble" link to view)
+(This video is unable to play on other sites, so click this link link to view)

 16mm Earrings was one of Monk's first interdisciplinary pieces.
 The original performance was held at the Judson Church in 1966 which included sound loops that echoed in the theatre, and incorporated smells of formaldehyde and burning tires to provoke all of the senses of the viewers.
 The above video was a re-performance made in 1979 in effort to document the work.